Construction Logistics: Building Blocks of Success

 For example, no transport resources can be wasted when it comes to cost reduction.
 Since so many people and vehicles are involved in the supply chain, it's crucial that all working hours are cost-efficient and the job gets done.

-The result: you have control of your team schedule and vehicles without spending hours in Excel sheets and Google Maps.
+The result: you have control of your mobile workforce and vehicles without spending hours in Excel sheets and Google Maps.

 Equipment is a huge part of any construction project.
 It's a universal thing across the construction industry, which means that every company has to figure out how to manage machinery to minimize the downtime risk and promote safety.